- Individuals with competing businesses desire to slander my reputation due to the success of my business endeavors

 Sometimes that means making tough decisions, and kicking people out – either both parties or just one of them.
 We’ve on a couple of occasions found out that the person who originally made a report to us had a history of harassing people with false claims.

 Every time these situations come up, we try our best to make the right decisions to keep our attendees happy and safe.

 Our attendees are young.

 Our average attendees age from 14 to 28 years old, and in today’s era this can be a critical time for young people.
 They are just discovering their interests, making lifelong friends, and beginning to socialize.
 This happens everywhere in the world, whether it’s conventions or not.
 Those over 21 might also talk to each other, make new friends, and even flirt.
 Usually this is perfectly respectful, if not a little awkward, as nerdy conversation can always be.

 In the cases that someone takes something too far, we conduct an investigation to obtain the details of the situation, and when there is potential for harm or harassment – we remove the responsible party.

 The evidence that supports the reaction to trauma inflicted on an adolescent brain is significant.
 Every decision inside our conventions is made with this heavy understanding and responsibility in mind.
 Every investigation done by our staff is conducted with this awareness.
 The only goal our staff prioritize at every moment is to keep our guests safe.

 Conventions are actually pretty safe.

-In the end, what we are creating is safe spaces that are aware of harassment – instead of just blindly ignoring it or pretending it doesn’t happen.
+Ultimately, what we are creating is safe spaces that are aware of harassment and knowledgeable about bystander intervention – instead of just blindly ignoring it or pretending it doesn’t happen.